jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 This provides:

-- Error logs when trials fail
+- Error logs when conditions fail
 - Timing metrics for successful and failed attempts
 - Distributed traces showing fallback paths
-- Telemetry tags indicating which trial was attempted and which succeeded
+- Telemetry tags indicating which condition was attempted and which succeeded

 ## Next Steps